status-im/nim-toml-serialization/README.md

   - `parseEnum(r: var TomlReader, T: type enum): T`
   - `parseInt(r: var TomlReader, T: type SomeInteger): T`

-`parseAsString` can parse any valid TOML value into Nim string including mixed array or inline table.
+`parseAsString` can parse any valid TOML value into a Nim string including a mixed array or inline table.

-`parseString` return a tuple:
+`parseString` returns a tuple:
   - field 0:
     - false: is a single line string.
-    - true: is a multi line string.
+    - true: is a multi-line string.
   - field 1:
     - false: is a basic string.
     - true: is a literal string.